How to store the leeches and how to take care of them

 It can be as simple as letting a jug of water sit open to the air for a period of time giving the chlorine in the water time leave the water.
 Other possible solution could be to install a faucet-mounted filter.

-How often I need to change water for leeches?
+How often do I need to change water for leeches?

 Every 3-6 days, depends on quantity of leeches in a jar